sirredbeard/WinMinix/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/f/f0/Rocky_Raccoon_mascot_of_MINIX_3.jpg" height=75 width=95>

 MINIX 3 is a UNIX-like operating system created with the goal of being a highly reliable and self-healing microkernel OS.
-MINIX 3 includes ssh, emacs, vi, perl, python, bash, X11, ftp, pine, clang, and gnu tools.
-Updated binary and source application packages are available for MINIX 3.
-MINIX 3 is available under a BSD license and supports many programming languages.
+MINIX has gained prominence as an OS for internet-of-things devices and now supports ARM.
+The MINIX 3 shell includes ssh, emacs, vi, perl, python, bash, X11, ftp, pine, clang, gcc, and many other utilities common to Linux, BSD, Solaris, and UNIXes.
+Updated binary and source application packages are generally available for MINIX 3 to extend functionality.
+MINIX 3 is available under a BSD license and supports many programming languages and development tools.

-WinMinix makes setting up, experimenting, and developing on MINIX from Windows easy.
+WinMinix makes setting up, experimenting, and developing on MINIX from Windows easy by bundling all initial dependencies with a set of batch scripts to automate the process.
+After about three clicks and accepting the defaults most users will be left with a networked MINIX console in Windows ready to install packages or build code from source, including a rudimentary X11 desktop.

 **Downloads**